yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 - Improve previous implementations to match more closely to native hardware.
 - Implement functions needed by `Nintendo Switch Sports`, `EnableSixAxisSensorUnalteredPassthrough`, `IsSixAxisSensorUnalteredPassthroughEnabled`, `LoadSixAxisSensorCalibrationParameter`, `GetSixAxisSensorIcInformation`, `ResetIsSixAxisSensorDeviceNewlyAssigned`.

-While we've made some great progress here, `Nintendo Switch Sports` unplayable on yuzu until we rework our audio and make some much needed GPU fixes too.
+While we've made some great progress here, `Nintendo Switch Sports` will be unplayable on yuzu until we rework our audio and make some much needed GPU fixes too.
 While audio and perfect rendering may not seem critical to playability, games often are quite unstable if these are not accurate.
 Rest assured, we're working on these and will have more to share soon!